RitikaVerma7/Chatbot-RAG_with_Evaluation/README.md

 ### Development Steps

 1. **Chunk Evaluation**: Evaluated different chunk sizes using LlamaIndex.
 This step was crucial as it directly impacts the efficiency and effectiveness of the RAG system.
-The evaluation code measures average response time, faithfulness, and relevancy of the responses for various chunk sizes to find the optimal configuration. *Chose chunk size: 256*, based on best faithfulness and relevancy.
+The evaluation code measures average response time, faithfulness, and relevancy of the responses for various chunk sizes to find the optimal configuration. *Best chunk size: 256*, based on best faithfulness and relevancy.
 2. **Initial Setup**:
    - Built a basic local RAG using Chroma DB, Nomic-embed-text embeddings from Ollama, and the Mistral chat model, didn't perform well.
    - Tried with Pinecone DB as well, but vectorizing with FAISS achieved best results in terms of initial test using chat model.